 Having your films, slides and photos scanned and converted to digital images, not only preserves them before they deteriorate, but it allows you to view and share them using todays digital equipment, such as computers, Digital TV's, Digital photo frames, iPod's and smartphones.
 You can upload them onto Social Networking sites, such a Facebook or Twitter or share them with anyone you wish using an online photo album.
 The images can also be imported into Microsoft Powerpoint for presentation use and are suitable for use on high resolution projection systems.

 Having your images scanned to digital allows you to distribute copies of the images to friends and family and can make a wonderful birthday, anniversary or Christmas gift for a family member or friend.

-All items are scanned using high quality scanners that adjust the colours, brightness and contrast levels.
-Digital ICE4 is included on all colour slide and film scans to remove the majority of the dust and scratches resulting in a clearer image.
+All items are scanned using high quality scanners that can automatically adjust the colours, brightness and contrast levels.
+Digital ICE4 is included on all colour slide and film scans to remove the majority of any defects, such as dust and scratches, resulting in a clearer image.

-Our scanning resolution for 35mm films and slides is 4000 dpi, which results in files of around 8 - 12MB in size, depending on the image content and film size.
+Our standard scanning resolution for 35mm films and slides is 4000 dpi, which results in files of around 8 - 12MB in size, depending on the image content and film size.
 Medium format films are scanned at up to 5300dpi using the latest Opticfilm 120 scanning hardware.
 Photographs are scanned at 600dpi as standard.